 The index is capitalisation weighted, with the largest forty companies being included in the index.
 As of 2019, the biggest three stocks in the index is Total, LVMH, and Sanofi (see below).
 Many of these firms are household names, such as LVMH, L’Oreal and Danone.

-Can you trade the CAC Index?
+How do you trade the CAC?

-Yes, you can.
 There are multiple financial products derived from the underlying CAC Index that you can trade with, including:

-- Index Futures (Euronext)
+- Index Futures (Euronext) – Compare index broker comparison

-- Index Options (Euronext)
+- Index Options (Euronext) – Compare options trading platforms

-- Spread trading and CFDs
+- Spread trading and CFDs – Compare CFD trading platforms or spread betting brokers

-One of the biggest ETF based on the CAC 40 Index is the Lyxor CAC 40 ETF traded in the LSE (ticker: CACX).
+One of the biggest ETFs based on the CAC 40 Index is the Lyxor CAC 40 ETF traded in the LSE (ticker: CACX).
 This ETF is gaining popularity because of the ease of trading, unlike futures or options where there are rollover costs and expiry dates.

 On index futures, they usually expire on March, June, September, and December.
 The nearest futures are usually the most liquid.